sourcegraph/about/content/changelog/2024/default-enterprise-models.md

 ---
-title: "New default models for enterprise: DeepSeek v2 and Claude 3.5 Sonnet"
+title: "New default models for enterprise: DeepSeek-V2 and Claude 3.5 Sonnet"

 authors:
   - name: Kelvin Yap